Daisy Hill (Qld)

 The level of cultural diversity witnessed in Daisy Hill was found to be above average when compared nationally for a number of language and cultural background related metrics

-Daisy Hill had a higher cultural diversity than most local markets, with 20.9% of its residents speaking a language other than English at home and 33.8% born overseas.
-Christianity was the predominant religion in Daisy Hill, comprising 51.3% of the population.
-Notably, the 'Other' category comprised 1.8% of the population, which was equal to the percentage across Greater Brisbane.
+Daisy Hill's population showed higher cultural diversity compared to most local markets, with 20.9% speaking a language other than English at home and 33.8% born overseas.
+Christianity was the predominant religion in Daisy Hill, accounting for 51.3% of its population.
+Notably, the 'Other' religious category comprised 1.8%, slightly higher than Greater Brisbane's 1.3%.

 Frequently Asked Questions - Diversity